Title: Activity-induced heterogeneity in a granular system approaching the glassy regime

-Author (Table Talk): Chetan Yadav, University of Massachusetts, Amherst
+Author (Table Talk): Chetan Yadav, UMass Amherst

 Abstract: